intel/npu-nn-cost-model/README.md

 ## Using the cost model: C++

-To use the VPUN cost model in a cmake project is quite simple.
+To use the NPUNN cost model in a cmake project is quite simple.
 An example of a CMakeLists.txt file is shown below

 ```cmake
 include_directories(${CMAKE_BINARY_DIR}/include)